Posted April 12, 2016

 - Whether you have pets in your home or spend a substantial amount of time around animals, animal dander can be a large contributing factor to respiratory issues or odor-producing bacteria.

-- Pet Pure™ True HEPA filters are treated with an anti-microbial agent to inhibit the growth of mold, mildew and odor-causing bacteria on the filter itself.
+- Pet Pure™ HEPA filters are treated with an anti-microbial agent to inhibit the growth of mold, mildew and odor-causing bacteria on the filter itself.
 The Pet Pure™ filter treatment results in better air filtering, especially with regard to pet odors.